 As our team evolves, we are continuously proud of our employee’s accomplishments and support their future endeavors.

-A Native from Hilo, Hawaii, Kahana is our lead guide and the General Manager of Keawe Adventures.
+A Native from Hilo, Hawaii, Kahana was a top guide and formerly the General Manager of Keawe Adventures.
 He is a graduate of the Brigham Young University Hawaii Campus and spent a few years living in Asia as a young adult.
 He is also wise in holistic healing as a graduate of the World Acupuncture Academy.

 FERNANDO, STAFF SGT RETIRED (ARMY)